Maintenance and Operations

 The department also is responsible for cleaning, regular maintenance, snow removal, overseeing all construction and complying with local, state and federal health and safety regulations.

-The department is made up of head custodians, custodial workers, maintenance workers, labor foremen, cleaners, motor vehicle operators, locker room attendants, laundry workers, secretaries, carpenters, a roofer, a plumber, an electrician, an alarm technician, a turf manager and an energy manager who serve our schools and the district as a whole.
+The department is made up of head custodians, custodial workers, maintenance workers, labor foremen, secretaries, an alarm technician and a turf manager who serve our schools and the district as a whole.

 Services and resources